-Doin the whole life, liberty, and the pursuit of happiness.
-Born
+Doin the whole life, liberty, and the pursuit of happiness thing.

-& raised in Long Island by two loving parents, and mentally
+Born & raised in Long Island by two loving parents, and

-abused by two older sisters.
-Always worked hard in school and found
+mentally abused by two older sisters.
+Always worked hard in school

-time for sports and arts.
-Got into an Ivy League school, worked a
+and found time for sports and arts.
+Got into an Ivy League school,

-lot, got an MBA part time, ran the marathon, broke my leg, picked
+worked a lot, got an MBA part time, ran the marathon, broke my leg,

-up playing tennis, worked even more, burned out, started a holistic
+picked up playing tennis, worked even more, burned out, working a

 What I’m doing with my life